Team2530/Documentation/docs/wiki/phoenix-tuner.md

 # Phoenix Tuner

-Phoenix Tuner is a pretty simple piece of software.
+Phoenix tuner is a program that lets you control CTRE devices.
+It is a pretty simple piece of software.
 It's mostly automatic.

 You'll need to install the CTRE Phoenix Framework to get Phoenix Tuner.